 CRPA works to preserve the traditional and historic role of the individual citizen to hunt and to conserve and preserve California’s natural resources.
 We understand that your rights “shall not be infringed” and we fight to protect your use of firearms for lawful purposes.

 CRPA promotes the recreational shooting sports, and hosts hundreds of “fun shoots” and competitive shoots annually.
-CRPA works with youth shooting programs and promotes the shooting sports to the next generation.
+CRPA works with special interest shooting programs and promotes the shooting sports to the next generation.

 CRPA provides safety, education, and skills training, and makes gun safety information available.
 We host an on-site training center, take education across the state, and provide video training in specific topics.
 (Check out our virtual learning that is FREE- CLICK HERE)

 CRPA organizes and sanctions competitive shooting matches for both adult and junior shooters, including Olympic training programs and state championships.
 CRPA sanctions state championship matches in many shooting disciplines.
 CRPA is proud to say that many CRPA competitors are among the best in the world.

 Many of CRPA’s efforts are funded through grants from the CRPA’s affiliated organization, The CRPA Foundation (CRPAF).
 CRPAF is a 501(c)(3) organization, so contributions to the CRPAF are tax deductible and are used in California for 501(c)3 permissible purposes and to fund litigation in the furtherance of the mission.

 CRPA’s political efforts are often coordinated through the CRPA’s political action committee, the CRPA-PAC.

 - Your right to defend yourself and your family